Start working online and move to these countries with digital nomad visa in 2021

 I lived in Spain for a year and it is one of the best years of my life!
 While living in Barcelona in 2012, I had the chance to apply for Spanish nationality but it didn’t push through because I decided to go to South America.
-However, I am seriously considering to go back to Spain next year because it’s really one of the places I loved living in.
+However, I am seriously considering going back to Spain next year because it’s really one of the places I loved living in.

 Spains non-lucrative visa allows you to stay in Spain for 1 year, rent your own apartment, and have Spanish bank accounts.
-You can also keep renewing this yearly and after 5 years, you can apply for a permanent residency.
+You can also keep renewing this year and after 5 years, you can apply for a permanent residency.
 This visa does not allow you to work legally in Spain nor obtain government benefits.
 It usually takes one week to a month depending on your documents and eligibility.

 Spanish non-lucrative visa application requirements

 - Passport valid at least for one year past your application date.
 You need to photocopy all the pages of your passport including blank pages and personal information pages.

 - Completed National Visa Application form [click here to download]

 - Fill out the authorization residency form (EX-01). [click here to download]